 This page will change, be corrected, added to and just generally evolve as further stuff occurs to me.
 In the meantime accept this as just a willing start.
-Feel free to email me on email@example.com to add,comment or correct…… all constructive criticism is welcome.
+Feel free to email me on the email address at the bottom of the page to add,comment or correct…… all constructive criticism is welcome.
 Artists and tutors may well be offended….. this is written for those folk who, like me, are challenged by so much in art.
 As I often remind beginners at painting (and others) …. if we’re not having fun then we’re doing it wrong….blow this “suffering for our art” lark.

 Dave Hendry February 2012